 City: College Park, Maryland - 20742

 Country: United States

 Stella Rouse is an Associate Professor in the Department of Government and Politics at the University of Maryland.
 She is also the Director of the Center for Democracy and Citizen Engagement and Associate Director of the University of Maryland Critical Issues Poll.
 Her research and teaching interests focus on Latino politics, minority politics, Millennial politics, state politics, and immigration.
-I am the author of the book, Latinos in the Legislative Process: Interests and Influence (Cambridge University Press, 2013), which was voted as one of the best political science books of 2013 by The Huffington Post.
-My second book, The Politics of Millennials: Political Beliefs and Policy Preferences of America’s Most Diverse Generation (co-authored with Ashley Ross), is forthcoming in 2018.
-I have published articles on group dynamics and cosponsorship, religion and ethno-racial political attitudes, Latino representation and education, and Millennials and immigration.
+She is the author of the book, Latinos in the Legislative Process: Interests and Influence (Cambridge University Press, 2013), which was voted as one of the best political science books of 2013 by The Huffington Post.
+Her second book, The Politics of Millennials: Political Beliefs and Policy Preferences of America’s Most Diverse Generation (co-authored with Ashley Ross), was released in August of 2018.
+She has published articles on group dynamics and cosponsorship, religion and ethno-racial political attitudes, Latino representation and education, and Millennials and immigration.
 Her research has been funded by the Ford Foundation and the National Science Foundation.
 Rouse has presented her work at such forums as the Brookings Institute, The Woodrow Wilson International Center for Scholars, and the Center for Comparative Studies in Race and Ethnicity at Stanford University.
 She has also written for such outlets as The Washington Post's Monkey Cage, The Conversation, Reuters, NBC News, and Scholars Strategy Network.
 Rouse is a native of Colombia.
 When she was two years old, her parents immigrated to Ft.
 Lauderdale, Florida where she grew up.
 She fluently speaks, reads, and writes Spanish.

 Race, Ethnicity and Politics

 Immigration & Citizenship

 Youth Civic Engagement